-Mark Tercek is president and CEO of The Nature Conservancy (TNC), the global conservation organization known for its intense focus on collaboration and getting things done for the benefit of people and nature.
+Mark Tercek served as CEO of The Nature Conservancy (TNC) from July 2008 until June 2019.
+TNC is the global conservation organization known for its intense focus on collaboration and getting things done for the benefit of people and nature.
 He is the author of the Washington Post and Publisher’s Weekly bestselling book Nature’s Fortune: How Business and Society Thrive by Investing in Nature.

 Growing up as a city kid in Cleveland, Mark was a late-bloomer to conservation.
 It was becoming a parent that sparked his passion for nature.
 “I want to be able to look my kids in the eye,” he says, “and tell them I did all I could to leave the world a better place.”